-- HyperText Transfer Protocol Secure (HTTPS)

-- Common Information Model (CIM)

-- Simple Network Management Protocol (SNMP)
+- · HyperText Transfer Protocol Secure (HTTPS) - · Common Information Model (CIM) - · Simple Network Management Protocol (SNMP)

-If your system supports SNMP, you must install and enable the service on your operating system.
+If your system supports SNMP, install and enable the service on your operating system.
 If SNMP services are available on your operating system, the Server Administrator installation program installs the supporting agents for SNMP.

 HTTPS is supported on all operating systems.
-Support for CIM and SNMP is operating system dependent and, in some cases, operating system-version dependent.
+Support for CIM and SNMP is operating system dependent and, sometimes, operating system-version dependent.

-NOTE: For information on SNMP security concerns, see the Server Administrator readme file (packaged with the Server Administrator application) or at dell.com/openmanagemanuals.
-You must apply updates from your operating system's master SNMP agents to ensure that Dell's SNMP subagents are secure.
+NOTE: For information on SNMP security concerns, see the Server Administrator release notes file (packaged with the Server Administrator application) or at dell.com/openmanagemanuals.
+Apply updates from your operating system's master SNMP agents to ensure that Dell's SNMP subagents are secure.